WeTechHK/Universal-BCOS-DOC/source/advance/pow/mining/index.md

 Block mining on proof-of-work was probabilistic, meaning sometimes two valid blocks were published simultaneously due to network latency.
 In this case, the protocol had to determine the longest (and therefore most "valid") chain while ensuring fairness towards miners by partially rewarding the unincluded valid block proposed.
 This encouraged further decentralization of the network as smaller miners, who might face greater latency, could still generate returns via [ommer](/glossary/#ommer) block rewards.

-The term "ommer" is the preferred gender-neutral term for the sibling of a parent block, but this is also sometimes referred to as an "uncle". **Since Ethereum's move to proof-of-stake, ommer blocks are no longer mined** as only one proposer is elected in each slot.
-You can see this change by viewing the [historical chart](https://ycharts.com/indicators/ethereum_uncle_rate) of the ommer blocks mined.
+The term "ommer" is the preferred gender-neutral term for the sibling of a parent block, but this is also sometimes referred to as an "uncle". **Since Universal BCOS's move to proof-of-stake, ommer blocks are no longer mined** as only one proposer is elected in each slot.
+You can see this change by viewing the [historical chart](https://ycharts.com/indicators/Universal BCOS_uncle_rate) of the ommer blocks mined.

 ## A visual demo {#a-visual-demo}